KyungbokLee/movie_review_sentimentation/README.md

 # movie_review_sentimentation

-movie review sentimentation by LSTM
+movie review sentimentation by LSTM and GRU (about 82%, 81% accuracy)